Arashhs/academic-kickstart/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin/end multi-line descriptions with 3 quotes `"""`.
 [[experience]]
-  title = "CEO"
+  title = "Software R&D Intern"
-  company = "GenCoin"
-  company_url = ""
+  company = "Gam Electronics Co." company_url = ""
-  location = "California"
+  location = "Tehran"
-  date_start = "2017-01-01"
+  date_start = "2020-07-11"
   date_end = ""
   description = """
   Responsibilities include:

-  * Analysing
-  * Modelling
-  * Deploying
+* Designing and building automated business processes
+* Participating in the development of complex business processes
+* Taking the high-level requirements and transforming them into functional specifications with detailed development plans
+* Preparing and executing User Acceptance Testing (UAT) and developing improvement plans as well as taking accountability in fixing identified errors
+* Creating Web Forms for clients
   """

 [[experience]]
-  title = "Professor"
-  company = "University X"
-  company_url = ""
-  location = "California"
-  date_start = "2016-01-01"
-  date_end = "2016-12-31"
+  title = "Research: Design and Analysis of a Secure Smart Card Based Healthcare System" company = "Research and Technical Presentation Course - Amirkabir University of Technology" company_url = "" location = "Tehran" date_start = "2020-02-20" date_end = "2020-08-11"
-  description = """Taught electronic engineering and researched semiconductor physics."""
+  description = """
+  The research contains reviewing the architecture of smart cards and security threats using them in an Electronic Healthcare System.
+A functional system architecture has been proposed to address these security threats which specifies a smart-card-based authentication method.
+The research has been done for my Research and Technical Presentation course (including both Written and Oral Presentations).

+  """

 +++